Tbrennan6/IcelandicNow/blog/2025-6-17_how-to-order-food.md

 Example 2: Get ég fengið litlan/miðstærð/stóran **skammt af** frönskum? - (Can I get a small/medium/large **order of** fries?)

 ## Side dishes
-To add a side dish to your food order, you use the word *með* with the accusative case.
+To add a **side dish** to your food order, you use the word *með* with the accusative case.

 Example 1: Get ég fengið steik **með körtuflur**? - (Can I get a steak **with potatoes**?)\
 Example 2: Get ég fengið ostborgara **með litlan skammt** af frönskum? - (Can I get a cheeseburger **with a small order** of fries?)

 ## Ingredients
-Not to be confused with a side dish, some dishes or foods can be specified by their ingredients.
+Not to be confused with a side dish, some dishes or foods can be **specified by their ingredients**.
 This can become important if the restaurant offers multiple ways of preparing a dish or if you are making a modification.
 This is done with *með* and the dative case.

 Example 1: Get ég fengið vatnsglas **með sítrónu**? - (Can I get a glass of water **with lemon**?)\
 Example 2: Get ég fengið lasanjað **með rjómaosti**? - (Can I get the lasagne **with cream cheese**?)\